Andrew Hunter Interfaith Minister

 |Home||Site Map||Search||Contact Us|

-This page refers only to FAQs for marriage and vow renewal ceremonies in Scotland (mainly Edinburgh and the eastern scottish Borders.)
+This page refers only to FAQs for marriage and vow renewal ceremonies in Scotland (mainly in the triangle between Perth, Glasgow and Edinburgh.)

 Although there is much information on this website and in any documentation you may be sent in response to any enquiry you send me, there are several fairly regular questions that people keep sending me.
 So here goes:-

 You can marry in Scotland wherever in the world you live.
 Please find the up-to-date information on http://www.gro-scotland.gov.uk/regscot/getting-married-in-scotland/index.html But if you are from outside Scotland, also check that your marriage is going to be legally recognised in your own country!

 Can we use any venue?
 Or do we have to marry in church?

 Here in Scotland you can hold a wedding ceremony most anywhere that is practicable, ie as long as it is appropriate and safe.
 This could be a private house, a beach, an historic castle, a romantic hotel, deep in a forest, or on a spiritual misty island.
 All you need is the permission of the person who owns the property, and an authorised celebrant (minister, priest, rabbi etc.) Please note – you must seek the permission.
 I do not offer this as a service.